Classic Motorcycle Build

 There are two styles of scavenger pump covers.
 Harley #26232-38 has a provision for an oil pressure switch and chain oiler.
 The cover without provision for oil pressure switch is Harley #26231-37.

-Replacement Scavenger Oil Pump Cover for Harley-Davidson 45 flathead
+Replacement Scavenger Oil Pump Cover for Harley 45 flathead

-The adjusting screw is for the chain oiler.
+There is an adjusting screw for the chain oiler.
 If you don't ride much, you can plug this off and have a little less oil leaking on your garage floor.
-Just remember to oil the chain every so often.
+Just remember to oil the chain every now and again.

 Oil Pressure Switch

-The final step was installing the new oil pressure switch onto the pump and reconnecting the wire.
+The final step was installing a new oil pressure switch onto the pump and reconnecting the wire.

 I used a dab of Permatex 80631 thread sealant on all the oil line threads.